 Q. Is lupus a disability?

 A. It depends.
 Many people can live life avoiding disability through treatment and lifestyle.
-Lupus can also lead to serious damage to the body over time that may lead to disability in some cases.
+Lupus can also lead to severe damage to the body over time, leading to disability in some cases.

 Q. Is lupus like cancer?